sunlei20170929/compose-compose/README.md

 #compose-compose(final)
-Through drag and drop to make composable UI and generate kotlin code
+Through drag and drop to make composable UI and generate kotlin code skeleton